YogeshMaan/yogeshmaan.github.io/_pages/about.md

 ---
 # About me

-Hi!
+Hi! :wave:
-I'm Yogesh, a graduate student in MS Robotics at Arizona State University and a researcher at RISE lab.
-My research interests lies in design, and development of control and planning algorithms for novel collision-resilient aerial robots.
+I'm Yogesh, an MS Robotics student at **ASU** and an active researcher at RISE Lab under the guidance of Prof. Wenlong Zhang.
+Prior to that, I did my bachelor's in Mechanical engineering at **Indian Institute of Technolgy(IIT)**, Dharwad, India.
+My research work focuses on the **planning and control** of collision-resilient aerial robots for **physical interactions with the environment**.

 <div class="slideshow-container">
   <!-- Full-width images with number and caption text -->